 However, what about the sunset (or sunrise)?
 C’mon, everybody loves a sunset or sunrise photo, don’t you?
 Sunset or sunrise has the ability to make a photograph beautiful.
 Look for a location and a moment in time where the Sun can add to the composition and turn a great photo into a legendary one!

 Long exposure is the art of using slow shutter speed to capture the progressive effects of time passing in one photograph.
-This technique will allow you to capture the clouds, water, and the bustling road as they pass along the highway.
+This technique will allow you to capture the clouds, water, and bustling road as they pass along the highway.
 Long exposure photography is addictive.
-Once you get to use it properly, you will be rewarded with terrific looking artistic images.
+Once you get to use it properly, you will be rewarded with terrific-looking artistic images.

-It can be used to capture the smooth water of the ocean, star trails, picture perfect fireworks, light painting, Ferris wheels, and lightening.
+It can be used to capture the smooth water of the ocean, star trails, picture-perfect fireworks, light painting, Ferris wheels, and lightning.
 There are so many other areas where it can be used to portray different aspects of beauty and artistry.

 Long exposure photography has been always tied to a tripod and other stabilization gimbals.
 But nowadays, recent technology allows us to use more sophisticated technology like a drone.
 Almost all drones use stabilization gimbal to stabilize the image from unnecessary shake.
 This allows the drone to take long exposure shots.
 But you have to look for the wind all the time.
 Despite having equipped with all the stabilization technologies, wind can shake the whole drone apart and your photos may end up blurred.

 Look for the ideal location, use terrain view on the map to find out suitable locations for your drone photos.
 Use all the tricks mentioned above to capture the perfect frame.
 If the rule of thirds works for you then use it more often.
 Use a leading line to tell a story.
 Whatever works for you, use it, combine it to create the perfect blend.